Professor . Office: 14N-405 . PBX: 617-253-8848 . Email: firstname.lastname@example.orgLiterature Section Head

-Professor Mary C. Fuller is Associate Chair of the Faculty for AY 2011-13.
-Her research focuses on the history of early modern voyages, exploration, and colonization; she is also interested in how observation and experience get transformed into narratives and books, and transformed again by readers past and present.
-She has published articles on Caribbean poetry, exploration narratives and video games, early modern circumnavigations, and Renaissance narratives of travel to Russia, West Africa, Guiana, Newfoundland, and Istanbul.
-Her teaching spans a broad range of topics, from poetry to scientific expeditions, including collaborations with CMS, Music, Anthropology, Women’s and Gender Studies, and EAPS.
-During AY 2010-11, she held an NEH Fellowship at the Huntington Library, working on a study of Richard Hakluyt’s collection of travel narratives and documents, Principal Navigations of the English Nation (1598-1600).
-She has studied the Japanese martial art of aikido since 1992.
+Professor Mary C. Fuller is Head of the Literature Section.
+She works on the history of early modern voyages, exploration, and colonization.
+She is also interested in material books and how readers use them, in the past and in the present.
+She has published articles on Caribbean poetry, exploration narratives and video games, the dullness of travel writing, circumnavigations and their media, and on narratives of travel to Russia, West Africa, Guiana, Newfoundland, and Istanbul in the 16th and 17th centuries.
+Her teaching spans a broad range of topics, from poetry to scientific expeditions, and has included subjects cross-listed with CMS, Music, Anthropology, Women's and Gender Studies, and EAPS.
+She has been involved with Japanese martial arts for over 20 years, and has a fourth-degree black belt in aikido.

 Winner of the 2010 James and Ruth Levitan Prize in the Humanities